 A rectovaginal fistula is an abnormal connection between the lower portion of your large intestine — your rectum — and your vagina.
-Contents of your bowel can leak from the fistula, meaning you might pass gas or stool through your vagina.
+Contents of your bowel can leak through the fistula, meaning you might pass gas or stool through your vagina.

-Depending on the size and location of the fistula, you may have very minor symptoms or significant problems with continence and hygiene.
+Depending on the size and location of the fistula, you may have minor symptoms or significant problems with continence and hygiene.
 Signs and symptoms of a rectovaginal fistula may include:

 When to see a doctor